icesat2py/icepyx/HARMONY_MIGRATION_NOTES.md

 Work in progress is on the `harmony` branch.
 This depends on the `low-hanging-refactors` branch being merged.
 A PR is open.

-> [!IMPORTANT]
-> Several commits establish communication with UAT instead of production.
-They will need
-> to be reverted once Harmony is available in prod.

 In addition to this work, refactoring, type checking, and type annotations have been added to the codebase to support the migration to Harmony.